German Australians: Forty-Eighters

 Forty-Eighters is a term for those who participated in or supported the European Revolutions of 1848.
 Many emigrated as a result of those revolutions.
 In particular, following the ultimate failure of the "March Revolution" in Germany, a substantial number of Germans immigrated to Australia.
-See Forty-Eighters in Australia.

 20th century

 By 1900, Germans were the fourth-largest European ethnic group on the continent, behind the English, Irish and Scots.
 By 1914, the number of German-Australians (including the descendants of German-born migrants of the second and third generation who had become Australians by birth) was estimated at approximately 100,000.